DU to set up COVID-19 isolation centre in Dwarka | Health

 The Delhi University will soon be starting a COVID-19 isolation centre with a capacity of 180 beds in Dwarka, the varsity said on Wednesday.

+In a related development, the varsity's Lakshmibai College is likely to start an isolation centre from Thursday as a tribute to one of their staffers who died due to the infection.

-At least 10 staffers of the university have lost their lives due to the virus in the last week while many others are infected.
+Over a dozen staffers of the university have lost their lives due to the virus while many others are infected.

 ''#Covid Isolation Centre @UnivofDelhi...The University of Delhi with Deen Dayal Upadhyaya College, in association with ISKON Temple, Dwarka supported by Delhi Govt, is starting a COVID Isolation Centre at Hostel Block of Deen Dayal Upadhyaya College, Sector 3, Dwarka, Delhi,'' the varsity said in a tweet.